Employee Tax Retention Credit UPDATED-up to $19K per employee available even if you took PPP funds!

 I have prepared an Estimated ERTC Plug & Play Interactive Calculator where you can input your business's numbers to get a sense of how much money you may qualify for.
-Sign up to have the Decision Trees and Calculators sent to your email HERE.
+Sign up to have the Decision Trees and Calculators sent to your email HERE for $27.

 Please work with a professional.
 And with your payroll processor in order to determine the amount you qualify for.

 Because we haven’t yet completed the first two quarters of 2021 nor have you applied for PPP forgiveness, this is an important time to BE STRATEGIC in decision making for your business.
 Since PPP funds must be subtracted for purposes of this credit, perhaps your business should apply for forgiveness using some of the other available covered costs.